b0cal/miel-cicd/doc/workflow/team.md

 Daily meetings are attended through the Teams team

 Then for questions or remarks that are worth for documenting the project timeline (architecture, conception, etc.) add comments to your issues and ping people you want help from.
 On the other hand don't forget to frequently verify your Github notifications so you don't miss them

-### Submitting a PR
-Depending on the type of PRs (feature addition, bugfix, documentation update) the corresponding template should be used.

-(Could be added in the `Contributing` section of the README)

-Actual templates lie in `.github/pull_request_template/` and can be used directly when opening a PR by adding the corresponding query parameter to the URL:
-- `?template=feature.md` for feature addition
-- `?template=bugfix.md` for bugfixes
-- `?template=documentation.md` for documentation updates

 ## Agile methodology